Bevan Canale & Calvin Cedarleaf

 Resurrection has won more than one award for our beautiful gardens.
 This ministry takes care of the gardens adding to the peace and serenity of everyone as they enter or leave the church or just visit the grounds.
 We strive to timely prune, fertilize, weed, irrigate, transplant, remove unwanted plants, and in general-garden.
 This is a ministry of love from great volunteers.
 More help is always needed.
 Contact Jean, our Master Gardener.

-This ministry serves on Sunday mornings in the Parish Hall following both Masses.
+It serves on Sunday mornings in the Parish Hall following both Masses.
 Coffee, juice, pastries, and cookies are offered, along with a welcoming smile.

 This ministry assists bereaved families with plans for the funeral service and hospitality.
 The Bereavement Minister coordinates with the Celebrant, committee members, liturgical ministers and staff as necessary.
 The committee members gently guide the family, welcome people at the door, mind the guest book and programs and encourage all to visit with the family.
 They always attend the service; prayer is an integral part of this ministry.
 Hospitality after the service is provided according to the family’s wishes.
 The committee members assist as needed.
 Our goal is to provide serenity, peace, and comfort.
-Please call Virginia for more information.
+Please call the front office for more information.

 Knights of Columbus